IntegerAlex/syncro/README.md

 This project is open to collaboration and contributions from developers interested in version control systems or learning low-level implementations of such tools.

+**Note: This project is in its early development stages and is currently under active development.**

 Features
 --------
 - Initialize repositories with a structured directory layout.